JRS296/JRS296/README.md

 [![Dijkstra.edu](https://img.shields.io/website?label=Dijkstra.edu&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://dijkstra-edu.github.io/Dijkstra-Web/)

-## I'm a Student at VIT Vellore, and am curently pursuing my bachelor's in Computer Science Engineering (2024)
+## I'm a Systems Engineer @CERN

 - 💼 Working at [CERN](https://home.cern/) as Systems Administrator for Windows Desktops and Software Developer.
 Working primarily on C# ASP .Net Core Development, along with Systems administration using poweshell, Microsoft Configuration Manager, Intune & In-House Software Management Tools.
-- 🌱 On the side, I'm working on [Dijkstra](https://github.com/Dijkstra-Edu) and [Auto Mp3 Tag Editor](https://github.com/Mp3-Automated-Tag-Editor), learning DevOps and experimenting with Golang, Flutter & Rust.
+- 🌱 On the side, I'm working on [Dijkstra](https://github.com/Dijkstra-Edu) and [Auto Mp3 Tag Editor](https://github.com/Mp3-Automated-Tag-Editor), learning DevOps and experimenting with Golang, Flutter & Rust, along with Systems and Low Level Engineering.
 - 👯 Looking for fun Open Source Projects to Contribute to!
 Especially in the fields of system-level software development and compiler design.
 - ⚡ Fun fact: I Play the Piano, Guitar and the Violin!
 (And a bunch more instruments!
 XD)